Milestones:List of IEEE Milestones

-Cheltenham, England, Dedicated 5 October 2010 -- IEEE UKRI Section
+- Cheltenham, England, Dedicated 5 October 2010 - IEEE United Kingdom and Ireland Section

 At Great Britain's Government Communications Headquarters (GCHQ), by 1975 James Ellis had proved that a symmetric secret-key system is unnecessary and Clifford Cocks with Malcolm Williamson showed how such 'public-key cryptography' could be achieved.
 Until then it was believed that secure communication was impossible without exchange of a secret key, with key distribution a major impediment.
 With these discoveries the essential principles were known but were kept secret until 1997.

 - World's First Low-Loss Optical Fiber for Telecommunications, 1970